qxdddliu/m-1/README.md

 ## Why and Goals
 Between 2011 to 2016 I was so focused on how to build AGI it was so easy for me to have confirmation bias toward only the potential positive effects of building AGI while a part of me avoided the question:

-`Q0: How do u control something that is smarter than all of humanity combined?`
+`Q0: How do you control something that is smarter than all of humanity combined?`

-The answer is u can not.
-I now believe AGI should not be built privately or publicly and instead one possible solution is to increase human intelligence with a privately built neural lace like [Neuralink](https://neuralink.com/) which u can read about [here](http://waitbutwhy.com/2017/04/neuralink.html).
+The answer is you can not.
+I now believe AGI should not be built privately or publicly and instead one possible solution is to increase human intelligence with a privately built neural lace like [Neuralink](https://neuralink.com/) which you can read about [here](http://waitbutwhy.com/2017/04/neuralink.html).

 Today, many groups r trying to build AGI to help humanity.
 However, I believe AGI should not be built because:

 1. Humans r the dominant species on Earth because of our intelligence.
-2. If we make another species (code based AGI) smarter than us then there is no way for us to control it because u can't control something that is more intelligent than all of humanity combined.
+2. If we make another species (code based AGI) smarter than us then there is no way for us to control it because you can't control something that is more intelligent than all of humanity combined.
 3. There is a very high chance that it will use humans for purposes we do not want.
 Just look at how we treat species that r less intelligent than us.
 4. We cannot stop the humans that r researching AGI so now the question is: